Farmer-led research

 Ethnovet project introduction Read More »

-Study on impact of farmer-led research and development
+Study on impact of farmer-led research & development

-In collaboration with CGIAR Research Programs for Aquatic Agricultural Systems (AAS) and Climate Change, Agriculture and Food Security (CCAFS), the Prolinnova International Support team made a study of the longer-term impacts of various farmer-led research and development approaches facilitated by civil-society organisations (CSOs).
-Background Many of the efforts to transform scientific knowledge into sustainable agriculture …
+In collaboration with CGIAR Research Programs on Aquatic Agricultural Systems and on Climate Change, Agriculture & Food Security, the Prolinnova International Support team made a study of the longer-term impacts of various farmer-led research & development approaches facilitated by civil-society organisations (CSOs).
+Background Many of the efforts to transform scientific knowledge into sustainable agriculture and …

-Study on impact of farmer-led research and development Read More »
+Study on impact of farmer-led research & development Read More »

 Strengthening Farmer-led Research Networks in the Sahel